CarlHaze/React-Node-MongoApp/README.md

 ## HTML CSS
 just templates used Bootstrap.css and own css file

-## Adding password protection to Admin and other urls on my webpage
+## Security Adding password protection to Admin and other urls on my webpage
 creating some custom middleware functionality we will only call next once parameters have been meet

     function passwordProtected(req, res, next) {